We use cookies on this site to help provide the best possible online experience. By using this site you agree to our use of cookies.

 Yes, Chest negotiates with suppliers to include other institutions and organisations but their participation is at the discretion of each supplier.
 Other organisations include: universities and third-level colleges in Ireland, private universities and colleges and other training organisations, and not-for-profit organisations.
 Other types of organisations that meet certain criteria can become Associate Members, a special class of membership, that allows them to benefit from the specially negotiated terms and prices of some Chest Agreements.
 Associate Membership is free of charge.
 If your uncertain then contact help@chest.ac.uk

-In the UK and in the Republic of Ireland” not-for-profit organisations are defined as registered charities listed on the website of the Charity Commission for England and Wales, or the Charity Commission for Northern Ireland, or the Office of the Scottish Charity Regulator, or, in the case of the Republic of Ireland, registered with the appropriate department of the Government of the Republic of Ireland as a bona-fide charity.
+In the UK and in Ireland not-for-profit organisations are defined as registered charities listed on the website of the Charity Commission for England and Wales, or the Charity Commission for Northern Ireland, or the Office of the Scottish Charity Regulator, or, in the case of Ireland, registered with the appropriate department of the Government of Ireland as a bona-fide charity.

 Does your organisation meet the following criteria?
 Is your organisation significantly engaged in teaching and/or academic research? | Does your organisation support Higher and/or Further Education? | Is your organisation wholly resident in the UK? | Is your organisation not-for-profit?
 If you can answer 'yes' to these questions then contact help@chest.ac.uk.